| In 1941, Americans could look either east or west and find a shooting war in

 the war and toward securing benefits for new veterans now, before "the war's

+over" apathy make their attainment more difficult.
 Aware that many millions now in their country's military service would

 have an increased need for rehabilitation, the VFW gave high priority to expanding and